bialas0/TextEffects/README.md

 # TextEffects
 A wide variety of unique text effects for your C# console applications, all simplified in this library!

+I feel like this is useless but yeah...
+I made a C# Library B)
 # Installation Instructions
 ### Visual Studio Code
 #### 1. Download and extract zip file.